ViBlog/autovalues/autovalue-gson-extension.md

 ```

 # Conclusion
 We have seen here that by using AutoValue and the Gson Extension, we can reduce a lot the time needed to parse JSON files.
 It can be very useful when your app depends on this kind of format.
-I've been using it for the last three months, and object creation is just so easy that I have to take care not to create another object instead of using an existing one.
+I've been using it for the last three months, and object creation using AutoValue is just so easy that I have to take care not to create another object instead of using an existing one.

-On a side note, you should use the Parcelable extension too...
-Add "implements Parcelable" and here you go.
+On a side note, you should use the Parcelable extension too.
+When you need it, just add "implements Parcelable" in your object, and AutoValue will generate it.

 PS: [Spiral Clock][SpiralClock] by cat-machine, [Creative Commons Attribution-Noncommercial-Share Alike 3.0 License][creative-commons]